 Just like Plastiq, Melio restricts the types of payments you can make with certain cards.
 Unfortunately for us, they seem to enforce these rules better than Plastiq.

-WU offers the ability to bill-pay a select number of merchants, including credit cards, for a fixed fee.
-Payments can be made online and for a lower fee through in-store kiosks.
+WU and Vigo offers the ability to bill-pay a select number of merchants, including credit cards, for a fixed fee.
+Payments can be made online or for a lower fee through in-store kiosks.

 Gift Card Resale

 Grocery stores, gas stations, office supply stores, and other brick and mortar stores frequently run promotions or offer increased rewards on purchases of third-party gift cards.
 You can maximize these deals by using a credit card that offers a category bonus.

 For example, use an Ink Cash card to purchase gift cards from Staples and earn 5x Ultimate Rewards.
 See this Doctor of Credit post for a list of stores.
 The United MileagePlus X app also provides bonus United miles for gift card purchases.